wurli/tidyverse-dev-bot/news-files/ggplot2.md

   with ribbons that spanned `y = 0` (#3471)
 * Using `qplot()` with a single positional aesthetic will no longer title the non-specified scale as `"NULL"` (#3473)
-* Fixes unit tests for sf graticule labels caused by chages to sf
+* Fixes unit tests for sf graticule labels caused by changes to sf

 # ggplot2 3.2.0